-Children missing from education: staff factsheet
+Children absent from education and children missing education: staff factsheet

-Download your ready-made resources here
+Download your ready-made resources

-Want to make it more interactive?
 Ask staff about the safeguarding risks associated with going missing from education before sharing the factsheet with them.

 If you want to have more of a discussion about the issue at a staff meeting, try using these questions: